Delaware River: Length

 The length of the main stem of the Delaware River from the confluence of its branches to the head of Delaware Bay at Liston Point is 282 mi.
 However, the river's tidal estuary widens gradually, and there is no clear hydrological dividing point between the river and the bay.
 Liston Point is considered the head of Delaware Bay only by legal agreement between New Jersey and Delaware, as marked by a pair of survey monuments.
 As such, some observers may include the entire 48 mi length of Delaware Bay from Liston Point to the Atlantic Ocean in the length of the river, giving the Delaware River an overall length of 330 mi.

 At either length the main stem of the Delaware River is the longest free-flowing river in the Eastern United States.
 "Free-flowing" means the river is not impounded by dams and its course is not significantly altered or diverted.
 Idaho's Salmon River is the longest free-flowing river in the contiguous United States, at 425 mi.

-There are two wing dams on the river, one between Lambertville and New Hope and one between Lumberville and Raven Rock.
+There are two wing dams on the river, one between Lambertville and New Hope and one between Lumberville and Bulls Island at Raven Rock.
 The wing dams affect the accumulation of sediment but do not cross the entire width of the river.
+The Lumberville Wing Dam was built to divert water into the feeder canal of the Delaware and Raritan Canal.
 Many tributaries of the Delaware River are dammed or diverted, including its two upper branches.
 Cannonsville Reservoir impounds the West Branch and Pepacton Reservoir impounds the East Branch, controlling the release of water in to the main stem Delaware River.